juliafmorgado/30DaysOtel/week1/day3.md

 In a trace view, you’ll later see that request as a timeline.
 One request becomes one narrative: “Payment handled the incoming `/pay`, then called config, config called database, database took 800 ms, everything returned, request completed.”

-Here’s the beginner-friendly definition I wish I’d heard earlier:

-**A trace is the recorded journey of one request through the system.**
+Easy way to remember: **A trace is the recorded journey of one request through the system.**

-Tomorrow is the day to go deep on spans, but for today it’s enough to know that a trace is made of timed segments (spans) that represent the steps along that journey.
+Tomorrow we'll learn about spans, but for today it’s enough to know that a trace is made of timed segments (spans) that represent the steps along that journey.

 ## Metrics, and why they can’t answer “which request?”